xros/cpp_zip/README.md

 Compress Files and Decompress Files
 ==================================
+Let's do it

+### What is this?
+This is a file compressor in C++ built from stratch.
+Will add GUI in the future.

 ### Who are they?
-Let's do it

 `quazip-0.7.2.zip` is a QT/C++ wrapper for zlib

-`zlib128-dll.zip` is the dynamic link libary for Windows platforms.
+`zlib128-dll.zip` is the dynamic link library pre-built for Windows platforms.

 `zlib-1.2.8.tar.gz` is the source codes for Windows/MacOS/Linux/BSD